 ”Topics and ideas simmer under the surface, and theory is merged with practice.”

 Yliopiston Apteekki (YA) has a clear aim: to be Finland’s best customer service company.
-Inka Puumalainen is the manager in charge of the group’s training, research, and public affairs.
+Inka Puumalainen is the Director, External and Governmental Affairs.
 A pharmacist with a Ph.D. in Social Pharmacy, she has worked in the industry ever since her first summer job.
 According to Puumalainen, the most important characteristics of a pharmacist include warmth, presence and solid expertise.
 Those working in pharmacies encounter people who have just fallen ill or perhaps heard sad news about the health of their nearest and dearest.

 Supervisors need to show an example in combining expertise with warmth and empathy.”